 In other parts of the world, problems of high urchin densities and associated extensive urchin barrens have been dealt with by use of quicklime (Leighton et al. 1966).
 Quicklime, which is made by heating limestone and is used in cement, has been used to control starfish in oyster bed and sea urchins in commercially harvested kelp beds (Bernstein and Welsford 1982).
 It releases heat when combined with water and kills echinoderms by causing epidermal lesions that permit bacteria to enter (Bernstein and Welsford 1982).
 Kill rates in excess of 96% can be achieved with an apparatus that mixes quicklime with sea water at the surface and then pumps the slurry through a hose to the bottom.
 In some cases, greater precision is achieved by a diver who directs the flow onto sea urchins (Bernstein and Welsford 1982).
-In Tasmania, with other methods available for removing sea urchins with diving depths, quicklime offers potential for removing urchins from depths deeper than 25m.
+In Tasmania, recent trials of quickliming showed mortality in Centrostephanus at rates as high as 100%, but was also shown to induce mortality in Blacklip Abalone at concerning rates (Keane 2021).
+For this reason, it may be best suited for application to extensive barrens with negligible abundances of abalone.
+There are difficult technical challenges and associated costs in transporting sufficient dosages of quicklime at depth, with the cost of using quicklime in shallow waters equivalent of what is already being spent on a subsidised fishery (Keane 2021).